At the Immigrant's Table

 • In a medium bowl, mix together coconut, sweetened condensed coconut milk, vanilla extract and sugar, if using.
 Set aside.

-• Using an electric mixer or a hand whisk, beat egg whites with salt until stiff peaks form.
+• Using an electric mixer or a hand whisk, whisk together egg white with salt until stiff peaks form.
 Using a large rubber spatula, fold beaten egg whites into the coconut mixture.

-• Bake for 20 to 22 minutes, rotating the pan midway through, until the tips and edges are golden.
+• Bake until edges are golden, for 20 to 22 minutes, rotating the pan midway through.
 Let cool in the pan for a few minutes, then transfer to a wire rack to cook completely.

-• While macaroons are baking, melt chocolate in a microwave-safe bowl for 2 minutes, stopping and stirring every 30 seconds, until mixture is smooth and creamy (or melt chocolate in a double boiler over simmering water.)
+• While macaroons are baking, melt chocolate in a microwave-safe bowl for 2 minutes, stopping and stirring every 30 seconds, until the mixture is smooth and creamy (or melt chocolate in a double boiler - a small heat-proof bowl set over a pan of simmering water.)

 • Using a spoon, drizzle chocolate liberally over cooling macaroons.
 Place the macaroons in the refrigerator for about 10 minutes to allow the chocolate to set.